-I recently realized that this year had taken its toll on my motivation.
+I recently realized that 2020 had taken its toll on my motivation.

 Before we found ourselves in a pandemic, I created a huge list of goals and experiences I wanted to have.